elBukkit/MagicPlugin/Magic/MIGRATION.md

    If you think this will have a performance impact on your server, use `/mconfig configure config mage_update_frequency 4` to change it back

+ - Changed the meaning of the `locked` tag on wands, to match the behavior of items, classes and recipes Removed this tag from all builtin wands
+   This now makes a wand that can not be used unless the player has a class or modifier that allows it Use "modifiable: false" for the same behavior as "locked: true" used to have If this is a big issue to update, use `/mconfig configure config old_wand_locked_behavior true`
+    - The `locked_allow_upgrades` option was removed from wands.
+Please transition to the slotted upgrade system or match up your wand/upgrades via paths
+    - The `magic.wand.override_locked` permission was changed to `magic.wand.override_modifiable`
+    - The `console_bypass_locked_wands` parameter was changed to `console_bypass_modifiable`
+      but should use the old name if present in your configs

 # 9.4